 - Land registration, including rights post completion and pre registration

-- Rent charges and variation of estate management scheme
+- Rent charges and variation of estate management schemes

 - TOLATA claims in difficult family circumstances